 Nine months have gone by since I last set outall of our gear for a photo.
 Today I took a few studio shots of some of my newly acquired favorites.
 Pictured above is a 35mm Nikon FG with the MD-14 grip and auto winder.
 Below is a Yashica Electro 35 GSN.
 This madness of photography is sickening.
 It's as if 9 months went by and I just had a baby.
 I keep buying it stuff.
 I keep collecting.
 I have new lenses, but not enough and not the right lengths or specialty.
 I never have enough.
 This baby keeps growing.
 I have to feed the baby.
 Ok, that's borderline madness speaking there.
-Seriously though, as if you couldn't already tell by the updates on this blog and my progression since day one, I love photography.
+Seriously though, as if you couldn't

 I spend nearly every free moment reading, reviewing, and looking for new challenges.
 So what's changed since the first blog post here?
 I carefully examine other photographer's work.
 I study their techniques, their composition, choice in subject, lighting, etc. I don't think of this as crazy or even obsessive.
 Ask a college student how much time they spend studying every evening in order to pull of that "A" grade.
 The only difference is that there is no mid term or final for me, just a hidden opportunity.
 Perhaps my final is that one moment where I just have to get out of my shell and prove that I can perform, create, and deliver.
 To answer my own question - nothing has changed since the first day.
 Nothing will change so long as I constantly strive to create better photos.
 My camera collection will continue to grow, but smartly with additions to further expand my creativity and learning experiences.